salesforcecli/CLI-Unification-demo/messages/login.org.md

    sf login org

--If you log in to your Dev Hub, set an alias so you can reference it later when you create a scratch org:
+- If you log in to your Dev Hub, set an alias so you can reference it later when you create a scratch org:

    sf login org --alias dev-hub